AT-0625/GPX/README.md

 This repository includes two CSV files used for different parts of the simulation:

-- `evaluation_grid.csv`: Defines the 3D grid points where the gravitational potential is calculated.
+- `GPX_SourceMasses.csv`: Contains the positions and masses of the bodies generating the gravitational potential.

-- `source_masses.csv`: Contains the positions and masses of the bodies generating the gravitational potential.
+- `GPX_EvaluationGrid.csv`: Defines the 3D grid points where the gravitational potential is calculated.

 Both files serve as input data for the simulations.
 Their specific purposes correspond to the information conveyed by their filenames, and the code structure reflects how each file is utilized.